 You've landed in the right place if you share a love of World War 2 history!
-I'm focused on bringing WW2 history to life with a healthy dose of passion, usually with a different perspective, but always with a touch of humor.
+I'm focused on bringing WW2 history to life with a healthy dose of enthusiasm, usually with a different perspective, but always with a touch of humor.

 Join me in uncovering stories that shaped our world through content and presentations that bring history to life - for enthusiasts, students and anyone who's just curious and wants to hear about some of the key events and people that shaped the outcome of WW2.